jimmykarily/kamaji-demo/README.md

 Check the kamaji interface to see the worker connecting and becoming ready.
 You can get your kubeconfig  from the kamaji interface and start talking to your new cluster.

+## Deploy cilium CNI

+Your worker won't become "Ready" until you got a [Container Network Interface (CNI)](https://kubernetes.io/docs/concepts/extend-kubernetes/compute-storage-net/network-plugins/) configured.

+If you used clastix kamaji instance, you just had to enable the cilium add-on from the web interface.
+If you deployed your own kamaji instance, you need to deploy cilium manually on the worker.
+Follow the instructions here: https://docs.cilium.io/en/stable/gettingstarted/k8s-install-default/#install-the-cilium-cli

 ## Debugging

 If something doesn't work (e.g. the worker not connecting to the cluster or not becoming "Ready"), there are a number places in the worker where you should look for helpful logs: